Glenn-Harless/Psych-Ward-Room-Optimization/README.md

 ### Pros and Cons of the Optimal Setup (10 Double Rooms, 6 Single Rooms)

 **Pros**:
-- **Flexibility**: This setup provides flexibility to accommodate different types of patients, ensuring optimal utilization of available space.
-- **Balanced Utilization**: By having both double and single rooms, the setup can efficiently handle varying patient needs, reducing the chances of underutilization.

-**Cons**:
-- **Complexity in Room Allocation**: Managing a mix of double and single rooms can be more complex, requiring careful planning to ensure patients are assigned appropriately.
-- **Potential Wasted Beds**: Although this setup is optimal for minimizing wasted beds over the evaluated period, it still results in some wasted beds.

-### Pros and Cons of the Optimal Setup (10 Double Rooms, 6 Single Rooms)

-**Pros**:
 - **Minimal Wasted Beds**: This setup results in the least number of wasted beds (40) over the evaluated period, ensuring maximum efficiency.
 - **Flexibility**: This setup provides flexibility to accommodate different types of patients, ensuring optimal utilization of available space.
 - **Balanced Utilization**: By having both double and single rooms, the setup can efficiently handle varying patient needs, reducing the chances of underutilization.